New Jersey Agency FAQs

 16. Will I be eligible for tenure?

-As a teaching staff member, certified school nurses are eligible for tenure after three years and one day of successful employment with a school district.
+As a teaching staff member, certified school nurses are eligible for tenure with successful employment with a school district.
+(N.J.S.18A:28-5 is amendments Requirements for tenure. page 5-6).

 17. Will I be required to teach health education?